What we do

 Headingley Correctional Centre and Milner Ridge Correctional Centre

-We offer the Peer Tutor Program at the Headingley and Milner Ridge Correctional facilities.
+In previous years, we have offered a Peer Tutor Program at the Headingley and Milner Ridge Correctional facilities.
 The Peer Tutor Program is a course for inmates interested in working with and mentoring their lower-literacy peers.
 Tutors learn valuable skills that can be used with friends, family, or children.

 John Howard Society Office